 Since it’s a women’s backpack, it’s designed with the female frame in mind, so it fits better than a male or unisex backpack.
 It doesn’t look like a hiking backpack, so it’s great for people who might want to look a little more professional.
 And at 35L, it’s the perfect size for carry on travel.

-Ali Garland from Mind The Travel Blog
+Ali Garland from Travel Made Simple

 - Packs like a suitcase and carries like a backpack.